Nov11/Nov11.github.io/_drafts/2018-01-01-justlistsometasks.md

 let me just put them here.
 Just as a dairy.

 guess it'll be hard to finish reading all the books I bought.

+goodbye November.
+This month is all about disappointment & frustration.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll